aitu-dk/webpage/src/pages/blog/24-10-23-diffusion-com-event.md

 published: 10/24/2023
 ---
 This weeks community event will be all about diffusion models.
 [Jakiw Pidstrigach](https://jakiw.com) will guide you through everything essential for implementing and working those models.
 This will be a hands-on tutorial for you to follow along.
 So please bring your laptop and charger.
+This week we will meet in EB317c (Weltraum) for the reading group and the community event!